Freight transport statistics - modal split

 Within the framework of the relevant legal act, Eurostat collects maritime data of goods transported in tonnes between port pairs (port of loading and port of unloading).
 Nevertheless, these data cover only defined ‘main ports’, i.e. ports handling more than 1 million tonnes of goods annually.
 In order to calculate transport performance in tonne-kilometres for maritime transport, Eurostat has developed a distance matrix on the basis of the most likely sea routes taken by vessels.
 Multiplying tonnes transported between a pair of ports by the relevant distance has allowed the calculation of the maritime transport tonne-kilometres at EU level.

 In order to exclude double counting of the same goods being reported as inwards transport by one port and as outwards transport by another port within the EU, all such records identified in the data have been excluded.
 However some uncertainty in the recording of the partner ports of loading or unloading may influence the results.
 Due to some degree of uncertainty in the outwards data, all outgoing goods with an ‘unknown’ partner port have been excluded from the tonne-kilometres calculations on the assumption that this transport has been correctly reported as incoming goods by the partner country.
-Since inland freight transport (road, rail and inland waterways) is essentially performed on the territory of the European continent, it has been considered appropriate to limit maritime freight transport to national and international intra-EU transport.
-Thus, distortions in the overall picture of the European transport market, which would appear by including deep sea shipping, are avoided.
+Currently it has been considered appropriate to limit maritime freight transport to national and international intra-EU transport based on the assumption that inland freight transport (road, rail and inland waterways) is essentially performed on the territory of the European continent.

 Similarly to maritime transport, Eurostat collects air transport data of cargo (expressed in tonnes) forwarded between airport pairs according to the relevant legal act.
 The legal act defines categories of airports according to the passenger units handled per year.
 Passenger unit is equivalent to either one passenger or 100 kilograms of freight and mail.
 Three datasets are defined according to different concepts: ‘Flight Stage’; ‘On Flight Origin Destination’; ‘Airport’).
 Air transport data used for the calculation of tonne-kilometres are based on the ‘Flight Stage’ concept.
 Air transport, as analysed in this article, covers transport to and from any airports in the reporting countries with more than 150 000 passenger units annually.
 In order to calculate transport performance in tonne-kilometres for air transport, Eurostat is using a distance matrix that contains great circle distances (minimum distance on a spherical line) between airport pairs.
 The distance matrix contains as well a so-called 'territorialisation tool' that allows attributing the calculated tonne-kilometres to the countries overflown on the route.
 The distance for each country is based on its national airspace, which includes territorial waters of 12 nautical miles off its coast.
 The calculated ‘territorialised’ air transport performance is a concept intended to be used only for comparing the transport modes' activity at the EU or at a country level for the purpose of modal split.
 More information can be found in the relevant metadata on Eurostat website, here.